AirNet: Neural Network Transmission over the Air: Results

 \subsection{Performance comparison}

 In this section, we present the comparison between AirNet and alternative separation-based schemes.
-For AirNet, we consider three alternatives - vanilla AirNet, denoted simply as AirNet, which employs noise injection, pruning, and KD, AirNet with SK bandwidth expansion and unequal error protection scheme (denoted as AirNet + SK + UEP) presented in Section \ref{subs:uneven_repetition} with Hessian-based sensitivity, and AirNet trained with the interpolation scheme (presented in Section \ref{sec:snr_robustness}), with SK scheme and uneven error protection (denoted as AirNet + I + SK + UEP).
+For AirNet, we consider three alternatives - vanilla AirNet, denoted simply as AirNet, which employs noise injection, pruning, and KD, AirNet with SK bandwidth expansion and UEP (denoted as AirNet + SK + UEP) presented in Section \ref{subs:uneven_repetition} with Hessian-based sensitivity, and AirNet trained with the interpolation scheme (presented in Section \ref{sec:snr_robustness}), with SK scheme and uneven error protection (denoted as AirNet + I + SK + UEP).

 \textbf{Small-VGG16.} In Fig. \ref{fig:methods_comparison}, we consider the image classification task with the Small-VGG16 network.
 In Fig. \ref{fig:awgn_comparison} we fix the bandwidth $b$ to approximately $1.2\times 10^6$ channel uses and vary the SNR of an AWGN channel.
 For the AirNet and AirNet + SK + UEP curves, each point is achieved by a separate model trained specifically for the corresponding SNR value used for testing.
 On the other hand, for AirNet + I + SK + UEP, each point corresponds to a DNN obtained as the weighted sum of two boundary models, as explained in Section \ref{sec:snr_robustness}.
 For the separation-based DeepCABAC and SuRP approaches, the DNN is compressed to the level allowed by channel capacity.
 We see that AirNet is able to outperform separation-based alternatives for every value of the SNR by a large margin.
 This is despite the fact that we assumed capacity-achieving channel coding for the separation-based approaches.
 More strikingly, AirNet is able to achieve satisfactory accuracy even at extremely low values of SNR.
-This accuracy is further improved by the use of SK mapping with unequal error protection scheme.
+This accuracy is further improved by the use of SK mapping with the UEP scheme.
 This is particularly beneficial in the low SNR regime.
 The proposed interpolation scheme not only removes the requirement of training a separate model for every target SNR, but also brings further performance improvement, especially at low $\mathrm{SNR}$ values.
 Our scheme is able to recover the original accuracy of the network at a moderately low SNR value of $15\mathrm{dB}$, whereas the digital alternatives achieve significantly lower accuracy even at the SNR of $35\mathrm{dB}$.